 Application fee: \$50 nonrefundable.
-Payable by check or money order to The Evergreen State College, or by cash or debit card in person at the college's cashier's office.
+Paper applications pay or money order to The Evergreen State College, or by cash or debit card in person at the college's cashier's office.
+On-line applications pay be credit or debit card or electronic check.